 Leave a little room in the budget to take advantage of unadvertised sales and manager markdowns.
 I look for Good Deals whenever I shop.
 There is often a spot in both the produce section and meat section for manager mark downs and there is usually a shelf somewhere in the store where you can find non-perishable and package items on clearance.
 However, be wary of the packaged items on clearance.
 Can you make it yourself for less?
 If it something that you usually buy packaged (like pasta), consult your price book to make sure they are a good deal.
 A half off sale, doesn’t mean it is a deal, if it normally sells at another store for less.

 Find Coupons.
 Coupons are available!
 If a coupons says “ANY” in the description as in “any canned fruit” that means you can use it on any canned fruit product that company makes, including their organic version.
 Sign up to receive coupons from the following companies that publish coupons for organic products:

 When we are on a really tight budget, we become economic vegetarians.
+Here is a list of frugal bean, rice, and lentil recipes.
 Even when I have more money to devote to groceries, I minimize our meat usage and try to save on the meat we do purchase.
 I search for the best deals and use the Cost Per Serving Calculator to help me figure out what is the better deal between different cuts of meat.
 I use all of the meat that I buy.
-I repurpose leftover meat and make broth from the bones.
+I use the leftover meat to flavor casseroles and soups and make broth from the bones.

 How do you save on wholesome groceries for your family?